minusv/Tweet-Analyser/README.md

 # Tweet-Analyser
-Tweepy to track a given keyword and generate various reports about the tweets.
+Tweet-Analyser to track a given keyword and generate various reports about the tweets.

 ## Input
 Keyword